Updated: Oct 29, 2022

-Sweet tooth's of the world unite!
-Raise a glass of milk to the humble cookie.
-Here's a recipe for my favourite & really simple recipe that I hope will be just your cup of tea...
+Calling out to all the sweet tooth's of the world!
+Here's a recipe for my favourite choc chip cookies that I hope will be just your cup of tea...

 Hazelnut & Choc Chip Cookies

 1 cup desiccated coconut

 1/2 tbsp vanilla

 2 large eggs (70g each)

 150-200g choc chips